 - If you use Partner or Customer Portals in Salesforce, you can exclude portal users from your CRM user dropdown by marking Exclude Salesforce "Partner" and "Customer Portal" users from Prospect assignment your Salesforce connector settings.

 - Using Log in with Salesforce does not affect Single Sign-On.
-See this article for more information.

 - If you receive an error message stating that you were unable to verify your single sign-on and you have already confirmed you are using your current Salesforce password, you will need to reach out to your Salesforce administrator to request enabling API access for your Salesforce user account.
 API access is required to be able to set-up single sign-on.